One of the greatest gifts you can give your family is adequate life insurance.

-One of the best places to start is with USAA, which is an insurance and financial company that limits its membership to military members, veterans, and children of USAA members.
+One place to start is with USAA, which is an insurance and financial company that limits its membership to military members, veterans and children of USAA members.

 Caveats regarding private life insurance for military members.
 Many private life insurance policies have clauses that do not cover death caused by military actions or during an act of war.
 Military members need to read their policy carefully before signing the contract to ensure that they are covered at all times, including during an act of war.
 This is where the SGLI is often better than private life insurance policies – the SGLI covers deaths caused by acts of war and other causes.

-The maximum coverage is $27 per month ($324/yr), which is a lot of money to spend when you don’t need much, if any, life insurance coverage.
+The maximum coverage with SGLI costs $24 per month ($288/year), which is a lot of money to spend when you don’t need much if any, life insurance coverage.

 If you are single and do not have any dependents, you can get away without any insurance or only the minimum.
-You can buy a $50,000 policy for $4.45 per month ($51/yr).
+You can buy a $50,000 policy for $3 per month ($36/year), or add the TSGLI coverage for an additional dollar per month, or a total of $48 per year.
 A $50,000 policy should be enough to pay off most debts and cover any other expenses.

 Remember, military burials are free.

 How you determine what’s adequate for your family is up to you.
 There are different methods of figuring out how much life insurance your family needs.
 Ultimately it’s up to you to decide how much coverage is right for your family.
-The key is to choose the amount of coverage that you are comfortable with, and that you feel will provide your family with what they need, for as long as they need it.
+The key is choosing the amount of coverage you are comfortable with that will provide your family with what they need for as long as they need it.

 Getting ready to buy a home?
 Find a trusted VA lender in just a few minutes.